Help provide data for a research project

 What’s going on?

-Part of what’s going on may have to do with perceptual cues.
-Objects can look larger when you feel they’re very far away.
-The objects in the foreground, like house and trees for instance, may make the Moon appear larger than when it’s high overhead in an empty part of the sky.
-Other theories look at how we perceive the open dome of the sky overhead.
-Overall though, there really isn’t agreement on exactly why we see such a large moon on the horizon, especially at certain times and not others.
+Other theories look at how we perceive the expanse of the sky overhead.
+Overall though, there really isn’t agreement on exactly why we see such a large moon on the horizon, especially at certain times.

-How can I help?
+How can you help?

 What is Citizen Science?